What is cervical cancer?

 Treatment:

-Treatment of cervical cancer often involves surgery (removal of the upper layers of the cervix or removal of the cervix in less advanced cases, removal of the cervix, uterus, fallopian tubes, upper vagina and ovaries in more advanced cases) combined with radiotherapy (internal or external).
+Treatment of cervical cancer is often based on surgery (removal of the upper layers of the cervix or removal of the cervix in less advanced cases, removal of the cervix, uterus, fallopian tubes, upper vagina and ovaries in more advanced cases) combined with radiotherapy (internal or external).
 Chemotherapy may then be considered in certain cases (if the tumour is over 4cm in size, or if it has spread to other areas).
 In all cases, the aim is to reduce the size of the tumour and/or block the multiplication and migration of cancer cells.

 Papillomaviruses in figures :